saylordotorg/course_bus301/Unit02.md

+---
+layout: default
+title: "BUS301: Human Resource Management"
+course_description: "A survey of the practices and laws that govern how an organization should work with their human capital.
+Subjects include job analysis, recruitment, training, performance measurement, compensation, safety, and labor relations."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Staffing the Organization: Job Analysis and Description**
 <span id="2"></span>
 *Now that you understand the core components of strategy as applied to